baloise/kx-mobility-sumo/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io#https://github.com/baloise/kx-mobility-sumo)

+## idea
-## idea: Evaluate the use of "SUMO" to enhance our (insurance) products and services
+Evaluate the use of "SUMO" to enhance our (insurance) products and services

 Predicting the future within mobility is crucial: simulating this in advance is one way of prediction.